jquery-archive/plugins.jquery.com/README.md

 #### WordPress

-1. Install a web server (such as Apache), PHP, and MySQL.
+1. Install and run a web server (such as Apache), PHP, and MySQL.

 2. Follow http://codex.wordpress.org/Installing_WordPress#Famous_5-Minute_Install

-3. Redirect your WordPress install to use the web-base-template's theme and config
+3. Redirect your WordPress install to use the web-base-template's theme and config (replacing "[YourWordPressInstallDirectory]" with the actual name of the directory where you installed WordPress)
-    * `rm -rf wordpress/wp-content`
+    * `rm -rf [YourWordPressInstallDirectory]/wp-content`
     * `ln -s web-base-template/wordpress/wp-content wordpress/wp-content`

 #### WordPress config